The West Country Feature

-One of the most famous beaches in the country, North Devon's Woolacombe is hugely popular with families because of its soft sand, rolling dunes, and tidal pools for the kids to explore.
+One of the most famous beaches in the country, North Devon's Woolacombe is hugely popular with surfers for its waves and with families for its soft sand and tidal pools for the kids to explore.
 This beach has all you could need for a dreamy day: cafés, chairs and surfing equipment to rent, lifeguards, ice cream—you name it.
 But if you're not looking for crowds and kids, you may want to go elsewhere.
-The beach is 17 mi west of Lynton: to get here, take A361 and follow signs.
+The beach is 17 miles west of Lynton: to get here, take A361 and follow signs.

 Near Dartmouth on Start Bay in South Devon, this privately managed beach sits at the edge of an extraordinary natural setting of meadows and forest.
-It's favored for its gentle surf; clear water; and long, wide stretch of sand.
+It's favored for its clear water and long, wide stretch of sand.
 Great for swimming (not so great for surfing), the beach is big enough that you can always find a quiet stretch.
-Take A379 south of Dartmouth for about 3 mi and look for signs.
+Take A379 south of Dartmouth for about 3 miles and look for signs.

 This favorite of serious surfers near Newquay in North Cornwall is a long stretch of flat, soft sand, renowned for its powerful tides and strong currents.
 Surf shops rent equipment and offer lessons on the beach, or you can just check the scene.
 Lifeguards watch the water in summer, and there are cafés and shops selling beach supplies.
 The beach is off Headland Road at the western edge of Newquay.

-A protected, turquoise bay in South Cornwall, Porthcurno has a crescent moon of white sand (from crushed shells) at the foot of imposing dark, blocklike granite cliffs.
-The extraordinary Minack Theatre—carved from solid rock—is on one side, and there are plenty of pubs and cafés nearby.
+A protected, blue bay in South Cornwall, Porthcurno has a crescent moon of white sand (from crushed shells) at the foot of imposing dark, blocklike granite cliffs.
+The extraordinary Minack Theatre—carved from solid rock—is on one side, and there are pubs and cafés nearby.
 A steep slope can make swimming a challenge at times, but one area near a stream is good for families.
-The town and beach are signed off B3315, about 3 mi southeast of Land's End.
+The town and beach are signed off B3315, about 3 miles southeast of Land's End.

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's